lilendian0x00/xray-knife/README.md

 - **🔎 Universal Config Parser**: Decode any configuration link into a human-readable breakdown or generate a full, clean `xray-core` compatible JSON file for debugging or manual use.

-- **📚 Subscription Manager**: Fetch, update, and manage configurations from remote subscription links with a single command.
+- **📚 Subscription Manager**: Add, fetch, list, and remove subscription links, storing all configurations in a central database.

 - **💻 Cross-Platform**: A single, dependency-free binary available for Linux, Windows, macOS, and Android.